deveshlodhi792/cybersecurity-notes/sql_2.md

   FROM hacking_tools,
   GROUP by category

-> This statment will group the list of tools by category {some tools are of same category} and aggregate the amount of tools which belongs to same category.
+> This statement groups the records by category and aggregates the amount values using SUM() to produce the total amount for each category.